-- Leucine intake (exchanges) is too high. - Intake of synthetic protein is too low which causes the body to break down its own muscle tissue for nutrients.
-This releases leucine into blood. - A child's rate of growth has slowed meaning less leucine (exchanges) is being used to build new proteins.
+- Methionine, threonine, valine and isoleucine intake (exchanges) is too high. - Intake of synthetic protein is too low which causes the body to break down its own muscle tissue for nutrients.
+This releases methionine, threonine, valine and isoleucine into the blood. - A child's rate of growth has slowed meaning less methionine, threonine, valine and isoleucine (exchanges) is being used to build new proteins. - Illness, vaccinations and teething may make it difficult to eat or take the synthetic protein.

-Leucine levels may increase when continued:
+This can cause higher blood methionine, threonine, valine and isoleucine levels from the breakdown of the body's own muscle tissue.
+This resulting in an increase in ammonia.

-- Illness, vaccinations and teething may make it difficult to eat or take the synthetic protein.
-This can cause higher leucine levels from the breakdown of the body's own muscle tissue. - Insufficient calorie intake results in the body breaking down its own muscle tissue for calories and causes the release of leucine into the blood. - Low isoleucine or valine levels can also cause leucine levels to rise.
+- Insufficient calorie intake results in the body breaking down its own muscle tissue for calories and causes the release of methionine, threonine, valine, isoleucine and a build-up of ammonia into the blood. - Adjustment to medications is needed.

-Leucine levels may decrease when:
+Blood methionine, threonine, valine, isoleucine and ammonia levels may decrease when:

-- Intake of leucine (exchanges) is lower than recommended. - Growth in a child causes levels to fall as leucine is used to build new body tissues. - Sometimes following illness when the body is rebuilding body protein.
+- Intake of methionine, threonine, valine and isoleucine (exchanges) is lower than recommended. - Growth in a child causes levels to fall as methionine, threonine, valine and isoleucine are used to build new body tissues. - Sometimes following illness when rebuilding body protein.

-It is really important to inform your dietitian of any issues that may have arisen in your child in the days prior to levels being taken e.g. over-exchanging, reduced intake of food etc.
+It is really important to inform your doctor of any issues that may have arisen in your child in the days prior to levels being taken e.g. over exchanging, missed medications, etc.